 On the Expansion System, my movements are always initiated by using the entire core of the body, and proper alignment is stressed every step of the way.
 Ell constantly reminds me to lengthen my spine through my neck while keeping my shoulders down and my shoulder blades engaged.

 Controlled breathing is also important.
 Ell suggests using a “hee” noise when exhaling, rather than just blowing the air out.
 This prevents the stomach muscles from pushing out as they would naturally and helps them to remain contracted.

-The gyrotonic workout progresses in steps so that you warm up the body in a logical order.
+The Gyrotonic workout progresses in steps so that you warm up the body in a logical order.
 You begin sitting straddled on a bench facing two rotating discs with handles.
 Your feet are on the floor in front of you, legs parallel, toes lifted.
-Placing your palms on the handles, you are led through a series of very
+Placing your palms on the handles, you are led through a series of very specific exercises.

 Using the body’s core, the arms and legs coordinate with the circular motion of the discs.
 For every contraction there is a release.
 Stretching is an integral part of the process.
 As the session progresses, the Expansion System’s weights and pulleys come into play.
 Depending on the exercise, your hands or feet are attached to the pulleys by a set of straps and the weights are adjusted for each person’s individual capabilities.